Master Gardener Volunteer Program

 - To provide MSU Extension with trained gardeners who will educate others in the community about environmentally and economically sound practices through horticulture-based volunteer activities.

-The MGVP’s educational component provides an overview of major horticulture subjects in a classroom setting.
+The MGP’s educational component provides an overview of major horticulture subjects in a classroom setting.
 Master Gardener Volunteer trainees attend a series of classes that address a minimum of 12 topics that are presented in an 800-page Master Gardener Volunteer manual.

 - Introduction & Volunteerism